 You should enter you lab notes and data directly into the lab book.
-A "scratch" lab book that is neatly copied into the lab book at a later time is not appropriate and will result in a significantly reduced grade.
+A 'scratch' lab book that is neatly copied into the lab book at a later time is not appropriate and will result in a significantly reduced grade.
 It is OK though to use scratch paper which is glued into the lab book prior submission.

-Lab reports.
+3.3 Lab reports.

 You will need to write a report for each of the standard labs.
 Though you will do the experiments in collaboration with a partner, your lab report is your own work.
 Lab reports are due at the start of class the following week, you need to bring stapled carbon copy of your report.
+Also, you should send the pdf of your report to your TA and lab instructor before the lab begins.
+We will use the arrival time of this email as a time stamp of your submission.
+Remember that email can take hours to arrive to our mailboxes.
 Late reports will be docked 5% per day.

-In physics and mathematics LATEX is the standard program used to format papers.
-It's great, especially for mathematical formulae, figures with captions, and tables.
-It's available on Windows/Mac/Linux.
+In physics and mathematics LaTeX is the standard program used to format papers.
+It is great, especially for mathematical formulae, figures with captions, and tables.
+It is available on Windows/Mac/Linux.
 A previous student says:

-"Just letting you know I used LATEX using TeXnicCenter as my editor.
+Just letting you know I used LaTeX using TeXnicCenter as my editor.
 At first I was a bit skeptical because I felt Word could do just as much without having to build the Document to view it.
 But as experiments began to need more figures and equations I really started to enjoy latex because it was so simple.
 I could make gigantic equations like the Schrodinger's equation in just a minute whereas word would have taken me quite a while.
-Anyways I'm really happy I learned to use LATEX and look forward to using it in the future."
+Anyways I'm really happy I learned to use LaTeX and look forward to using it in the future.